nye-duo/Duo-DSpace/docs/system/UPGRADE201to30.md

     [dspace]/bin/dspace dsrun no.uio.duo.migrate201to30.MultiFileAnalyser -e [admin account email] -o [path for output file] -v

+You can also include a -n option to report on items with no handles (i.e. those in the workflow/workspace) and a -b option to include detailed output regarding the bitstreams, including their resource policies.

 ### Run Policy Migration

 After the new code has been deployed, the following script must be run once, to migrate all the old bundles to the new